awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cloudwatch-events.md

 ## Use Custom Actions to Send Security Hub Findings to CloudWatch Events<a name="securityhub-cwe-send"></a>

 After you've created one or more Security Hub custom actions and CloudWatch Events rules, you can send findings and insight results to CloudWatch Events for further management and processing\.

+Events are sent to CloudWatch Events only in the account in which they are viewed\.
+If you are viewing a finding using a master account, the event is sent to CloudWatch Events in the master account\.
+Implementations of target code needs to switch roles into member accounts for AWS API calls to be effective\.
+This also means that the role you need to switch in to needs to be deployed to each member where action is needed\.

 **To send findings to CloudWatch Events**